 She stares at the wet footprints, watching as they slowly disappear.

 As she warms her hands by the fire, Hep thinks again of her dream and wonders if it’s an omen of more troubles ahead.
 She looks up and sees the sadness in her daughter’s eyes.

 ‘Missing your father?’ she asks.

-‘Yes mother,’ replies Mizzy, ‘I still imagine his boat might come into harbour, again, and he will step off, hug me and throw me in the air, the way he used to when I was little.
-Or, ruffle my hair, as I lie snuggled up with a book.
+‘Yes mother,’ replies Mizzy.
+‘I still imagine his boat might come into harbour, again, and he’ll step off, hug me and throw me in the air.
+The way he used to when I was little.
+Or ruffle my hair, as I lie snuggled up with a book.
 Like mother, like daughter, with the reading, he would say, laughing to himself.’

 ‘Yes, it amused him, our thirst for knowledge, but he was the most good-hearted man I have ever known.
 I miss him, too.’